Attz: Trump presidency could affect Trinidad and Tobago in different ways

 Attz said the Caribbean was likely to lose out on international funding for climate-change mitigation and adaptation, given Trump being a climate sceptic.

-As an oil-and-gas producer, she said TT could be harmed by lower global energy prices at which to sell its exports in the likely event that Trump creates a flood of US shale oil and gas.
+As an oil and gas producer, she said TT could be harmed by lower global energy prices at which to sell its exports in the likely event that Trump creates a flood of US shale oil and gas.

 "Changes in their policy mean shale oil and gas can affect global prices and have knock-on effects for us in the Caribbean."

-If he floods the market with shale oil and shale gas, that could depress fuel prices, to the benefit of many Caribbean countries which are energy consumers but be not helpful for energy producers like TT.
+If he floods the market with shale oil and shale gas, that could depress fuel prices, to the benefit of many Caribbean countries which are energy consumers, but not be helpful for energy producers like TT.

 "If he is able to calm things between Russia and Ukraine – because it is no secret he and President Putin are allies – that might have a calming effect (on oil prices).

-"He is going to want to drill, drill, drill as he said on the campaign trail and that could create a surplus in the energy market that will bring down prices.
+"He is going to want to drill, drill, drill, as he said on the campaign trail, and that could create a surplus in the energy market that will bring down prices.

 "We are in a space where we depend so heavily on the energy revenues that we will want to see some up-tick in the market."

-Newsday asked how Trump was likely to view the Dragon gas deal for TT to access Venezuelan natural gas for which the US Treasury has allowed TT to be exempted from a ban on doing business with its neighbour which is under US sanctions for suspected election fraud.
+Newsday asked how Trump was likely to view the Dragon gas deal for TT to access Venezuelan natural gas, for which the US Treasury has allowed TT to be exempted from a ban on doing business with its neighbour, which is under US sanctions for suspected election fraud.

-Attz said, "Different US administrations have not been welcoming to Venezuela and have imposed sanctions, so it is going to be interesting to see what is President Trump's 'take' on diplomatic relations with Venezuela – whether he is going to impose further sanctions on them.
+Attz said, "Different US administrations have not been welcoming to Venezuela and have imposed sanctions, so it is going to be interesting to see what is President Trump's take on diplomatic relations with Venezuela – whether he is going to impose further sanctions on them.

 "If that is going to be his approach, what then will be his appetite for Venezuela engaging with neighbouring countries such as TT, which is where the Dragon gas comes into play?
 We have to look at what is happening there very carefully."